ferhimedamine/OpenTicate/README.md

 Create a ssh key pair in the the region in which you will deploy the cluster and call it openticate (download the private key)

-Link your account in the terraform/terraform.tfvars files (create it using https://raw.githubusercontent.com/rancher/quickstart/master/aws/terraform.tfvars.example)
+Link your account in the terraform/terraform.tfvars files (create it using https://raw.githubusercontent.com/rancher/quickstart/master/aws/terraform.tfvars.example ) and add at the end of the file:

+\# AWS
+new_node_count = "X"
+new_node_disk = "20"
+new_node_type = "t2.medium"

 go to scripts/